On-Site Generated Electrolyzed Water

 Electrolyzed Oxidizing Water can replace all chemical sanitizers in restaurants such as quaternary ammonium (Quats), peroxide based chemicals, and chlorine bleach.

 Electrolyzed Oxidizing Water is safe and effective as a no-rinse sanitizer on produce.
 There are no harmful residues, no alterations in taste, no odors, and no discolorations.
 Electrolyzed Oxidizing Water has been cleared by the FDA for no-rinse sanitation of produce if generated from ECOLOXTECH systems.
-See FCN 1811 on the FDA website.
-Also see the letter from USDA Organic.
+See the letter from USDA Organic.

 Electrolyzed Oxidizing Water can be used as a no-rinse sanitizer for meat, poultry, and seafood.
 Electrolyzed Oxidizing Water is FDA cleared for no-rinse sanitation if generated from ECOLOXTECH systems.
-See FCN 1811 on the FDA website.
-Also see the letter from USDA Organic.
+See the letter from USDA Organic.

 Electrolyzed Oxidizing Water can be used to sanitize eating areas, tables, and all food contact surfaces as a no-rinse sanitizer.
 Electrolytically generated hypochlorous acid is highly effective against Escherichia coli, Salmonella, Listeria, Staphylococcus, and MRSA.
 To learn more please visit our research page and search by microbe.